rprouse/NUnitWithDotNetCoreRC2/README.md

 ```

 The lines of interest here are the dependency on `dotnet-test-nunit`.
 Feel free to use the newest
-pre-release version that ends in `-CI`, that is latest from the master branch.
-Note that the
-`NUnitWithDotNetCoreRC2` dependency is the project under test.
+version that is available.
+Note that the `NUnitWithDotNetCoreRC2` dependency is the project under test.

 I have added `"testRunner": "nunit"` to specify NUnit 3 as the test adapter.
 I also had to add to the
 imports for both the test adapter and NUnit to resolve.
 Lastly, I had to add the `runtimes`.
 If anyone can